Daly’s Clearing Loop Track is an ~9km loop track.

 daly's clearing loop track map

-Your only option is to drive really, though if you’re staying at the Dickey Flat campsite, you can walk over and have a big day hike.
+Your only option is to drive, though if you’re staying at the Dickey Flat campsite, you can walk from there and have a big day hike.

 The main car park is located in front of 214 Franklin Road.
 You’ll see the parking spots when you arrive.
 From there it’s a couple of hundred metres to the Dean Track trailhead (you keep walking along Franklin Road), but this is the closest you can park.